sguzunov/docs/docs/connectors/03_bloomberg-connector/03_market-data/02_javascript/mdf-js.md

 ## Session

-**It is strongly recommended to use the default session settings when opening a request.**
+*Note that it is strongly recommended to use the default session settings when opening a request.*

 For advanced scenarios, however, you can pass an optional object parameter to the `open()` method of a request instance where you can specify what type of session you want to use (or create).
 The BBG Market Data library also offers a Sessions API with which you can retrieve all currently open user-defined sessions (opened via the API and only by *this* instance of the API), as well as explicitly close a custom session.